Jet cold plasma in medicine

 The gas used in the Plasma Jet kINPen® VET is the noble gas argon.
 To generate the cold plasma, energy is applied to the argon gas as it is conducted past the high frequency electrode inside the plasma jet.

 This ignites an effective cold plasma cocktail that exits the head of the plasmajet as an effluent with a temperature of < 40° Celsius, permitting an accurate application to the wound.
-The specific properties of the plasma provide a controlled atmosphere around the plasma beam – and thus a consistent high treatment quality.

 The effective physical components